 The two main types of diabetes affect insulin in different ways.

 Type 1 diabetes

-What causes this is not known, but it is thought that at least in some cases the body's immune system mistakenly attacks and destroying the beta cells in the pancreas that produce the hormone.
+Exactly why this happens is unclear, but it may be that the person's immune system mistakenly attacks and destroys the beta cells in the pancreas that produce insulin.

-According to the American Diabetes Association, around 5 percent of people with diabetes have this form of the condition.
-Although type 1 diabetes can occur at any age, it usually develops in childhood or young adulthood.
+According to the ADA, around 5 percent of people with diabetes have type 1 diabetes.
+It can occur at any age, but it usually develops in childhood or young adulthood.

-The symptoms of type 1 diabetes start to appear more quickly than other types of diabetes, as more and more insulin-producing beta cells are destroyed, and include:
+The symptoms of type 1 diabetes start to appear more quickly than other types of diabetes, as more and more insulin-producing beta cells stop working.